 One other method of measuring the relative humidity is the use of a sling psychrometer which measures the bulb temperature.
 The wet bulb temperature should be measured prior to practice and the intensity and duration of practice adjusted accordingly.
 Recommendations are as follows:

 Under 60 F.....safe but always observe athletes

-61-65 F.....observe players carefully
+- 61-65 F.....observe players carefully

-66-70 F.....caution
+- 66-70 F.....caution

-71-71 F.....shorter practice sessions and more frequent water and rest breaks d.
-Cooling by evaporation is proportional to the area of the skin exposed.
-In extremely hot and humid weather, reduce the amount of clothing covering the body as much as possible.
-NEVER USE RUBBERIZED CLOTHING.
+- 71-71 F.....shorter practice sessions and more frequent water and rest breaks

 75 + F.....danger level and extreme caution